 A registered Democrat since age 18, Pamela currently serves as the MDP Precinct Delegate for Precinct 4 in Harper Woods.
 In 2016, Pamela ran for office for the first time, against a two-time incumbent.
 Although her opponent raised the most money of any candidate running for state house, Pamela’s race was “the most competitive in Wayne County” (Detroit Free Press, 8/2/16).
 A mere 6 points separated the two candidates, despite her opponent’s considerable war chest.

 26 days into his new term, the incumbent had to resign from the Michigan House of Representatives, leaving District 1 with no voice in Lansing.
 Pamela is running in the Special Election to restore that voice to her District and ensure that it speaks for EVERYONE.
-She has been supported in this effort by numerous local elected officials, the Michigan Spanish Speaking Democrats and Senator Rebekah Warren, the only female member of the Michigan Senate Democrats.
+She has been supported in this effort by numerous local elected officials, including Senator Rebekah Warren, the only female member of the Michigan Senate Democrats, the Michigan Spanish Speaking Democrats and the Michigan Farm Bureau.

 Pamela’s family has a long history of organizing labor and fighting for the working class.
 Her great-grandfather joined the CIO in 1933 and worked at Ford River Rouge for 30 years; her great-grandmother served as Vice President and President of the Waitresses and Cashiers Union while working at Al Green’s Celebrity Room; her great-uncle was a founding organizer of the IBEW Local 58; her grandfather was an IBEW member for over 50 years, working at Stroh’s Brewery; her father and two uncles have been members of the IBEW Local 58 since the 1970’s and the UAW since the 1990’s; and her brother is also a member of the IBEW Local 58 and UAW (all three work for Chrysler).
 Pamela will be a champion for organized labor and looks forward to restoring vocational education in our schools and bringing jobs back to the District.